-As of October 31, 2021, the Corporation had 7,904 employees.
-The following table presents the breakdown of employees within our three operating sectors as of October 31, 2021, excluding employees located at the Corporation's head office and within its administrative services center.
+As of October 30, 2022, the Corporation had 8,303 employees.
+The following table presents the breakdown of employees within our three operating sectors as of October 30, 2022, excluding employees located at the Corporation's head office and within its administrative services center.

 Description Number of Employees

-Packaging Sector 3,761
+Packaging Sector 4,001

-Printing Sector 3,637
+Printing Sector 3,630

-Media Sector 230
+Media Sector 345

-As of October 31, 2021, 1,031 permanent employees of our Packaging Sector were represented by certified associations under eleven collective bargaining agreements.
+As of October 30, 2022, 1,097 permanent employees of our Packaging Sector were represented by certified associations under eleven collective bargaining agreements.
 These agreements will expire on various dates through April 2026.
-A total of four collective bargaining agreements will be negotiated in 2022.
+A total of five collective bargaining agreements will be negotiated in 2023.

-As of October 31, 2021, 928 permanent employees of our Printing Sector were represented by certified associations under 9 collective agreements.
-These agreements will expire on various dates through October 2023.
-There are presently two collective agreements representing 38 permanent employees of our Printing Sector that are under negotiation.
-Three collective agreements will expire in 2022.
-One collective agreement has ceased to exist in January 2021 due to the closure of a business unit.
+As of October 30, 2022, 819 permanent employees of our Printing Sector were represented by certified associations under 9 collective agreements.
+These agreements will expire on various dates through April 2025.
+There are presently two collective agreements that expired in 2022 representing 50 permanent employees of our Printing Sector that are under negotiation.
+Five collective agreements will expire in 2023.